slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 ## Universidad de los Andes: Instructor and Teaching Assistant (2011-2015) <a name = "uniandes"> </a>

 <p style="text-align: justify">
-The Universidad de los Andes is a private university in Colombia ranked among the top-10 in Latin America.
-The student population consists of the Top 1% high school graduates and they enjoy a diversity of backgrounds in terms of race, socioeconomic status, religion, sex.
+    <a href="https://matematicas.uniandes.edu.co"> The Universidad de los Andes </a> is a private university in Colombia ranked among the top-10 in Latin America.
+The student
+population consists of the Top 1% high school graduates and they enjoy a diversity of backgrounds in terms of race, socioeconomic status, religion, sex.
 The university provide strong economic support to the top students with financial needs.